Bluzzi/PowerShell-Profile/README.md

 - [Zoxide](https://github.com/ajeetdsouza/zoxide) for file navigation with the `z` command

 ### Clone the profile
-Open the previously installed PowerShell.
+- open the previously installed PowerShell

-Create the folder that will contain this PowerShell profile via the `mkdir $PROFILE/..` command.
+- `mkdir $PROFILE/..`: create the folder that will contain this PowerShell profile

-Move to the folder you just created with the `cd $PROFILE/..` command.
+- `cd $PROFILE/..`: move to the folder you just created

-Clone this repo in the current directory with the `git clone https://github.com/Bluzzi/PowerShell-Profile.git .` command, this may not work if the `$PROFILE` folder already contains files.
+- `git clone https://github.com/Bluzzi/PowerShell-Profile.git .`: clone this repo in the

 ## Features
 ...